A single form entry Church of England Primary linked to the Diocese of Southwell and Nottingham Multi Academy Trust

 - 9. What do I do if I have a concern or complaint about the SEN provision made by the school/setting?

-If a parent or carer has any concerns or complaints regarding the education, care or welfare of their child, an appointment can be made to speak to the Class Teacher, Inclusion Lead, or Senior Leadership Team.
+If a parent or carer has any concerns or complaints regarding the education, care or welfare of their child, an appointment can be made to speak to the Class Teacher, SENCo, or Senior Leadership Team.
 Advice can be given on the formal procedures for complaint.

 - 10. How does the governing body involve other organisations and services (e.g. health, social care, local authority support services and voluntary organisations) in meeting the needs of pupils with special educational needs and supporting the families of such pupils?

-The academy invites and seeks advice and support from external agencies in the identification and assessment of, and provision for, pupils with SEN. The Inclusion Lead is the designated person responsible for liaising with the following:
+The academy invites and seeks advice and support from external agencies in the identification and assessment of, and provision for, pupils with SEN. The SENCO is the designated person responsible for liaising with the following:

 Speech and Language Service